Inspiring young adults to make a difference in themselves, their community, and the world.

 Program Assistant

-Delia Mitchell worked for the James Lawson Freedom School for 2 years.
+Delia Mitchell, is a native of Louisville, Kentucky.
+She’s been apart of the James Lawson Freedom School for 2 years.
 She is a Certified Life Coach and founder of “Honor Your Vision Life Coaching, LLC” She’s worked in Behavioral Health and Community Engagement for 18 years.
+Delia has a MS in Justice Administration from the University of Louisville and a BA in Criminal Justice, from Kentucky State University.